Trump denies racist strategy but gets heckled for 'hate'

 At the White House, he told reporters: "I am the least racist person anywhere in the world."

+According to FBI data from 2017, the latest full-year figures available, Baltimore had a per capita murder rate of 55.8 per 100,000 population, which was less than that of St Louis, Missouri.

+Honduras registered 41.2 homicides per 100,000 inhabitants in 2018, with one of its cities, San Pedro Sula, recording a murder rate of more than 80 per 100,000, according to a report last November by the Inter-American Development Bank (IDB).

-Over the weekend, Trump described Baltimore as a "rat and rodent infested mess" unfit for humans and blamed this on Elijah Cummings, the black Democrat who represents much of the city in Congress.
+The latest remarks came after Trump on the weekend described Baltimore as a "rat and rodent infested mess" unfit for humans and blamed this on Elijah Cummings, the black Democrat who represents much of the city in Congress.

 Sharpton responded that Trump is a bigot with "venom for blacks."